 COMMERCIAL AWARENESS: "They definitely understand our business environment - they worked very hard to develop a strong working knowledge of our business, and can offer legal advice taking that into consideration."

 KEY INDIVIDUALS: Kay Georgi receives enthusiastic praise for her work in export controls and sanctions, and represents clients including the Dover Corporation and 3M.
 She offers a "phenomenal combination of substantive knowledge and very sophisticated business-oriented analysis."

 Firm managing partner Matthew Clark is lauded for his ability to "answer most questions off the top of his head," and to "explain extremely complicated concepts to non-lawyers."
 His practice highlights include advising USS-Posco on the Japanese antidumping proceedings regarding tin mill steel products.

 Work for steel clients has played a significant role in John Gurley's workload.
-He acted for various ArcelorMittal subsidiaries with regards to trade remedies, and advised several leading Russian steel companies on trade concerns.
+He counsels several global steel companies with regards to trade remedies.